udthegooner/Python-Projects/Password Manager/README.md

 Steps to install

 1. Assuming you have python installed, use pip install pyperclip.
-2. Keep lock.bat and the HiddenFolder in the same directory.
-PasswordManager.py can be anywhere you like.
+2. HiddenFolder, lock.bat and PasswordManager.py can be anywhere you like.
 Say the PasswordManager.py is on Desktop, while the other 2 are in Documents.
 3. Open PasswordManager.py in a text editor and edit line #5 to add the absolute path of the location of lock.bat (C:\Users\xyz\Documents) within the quotes before \lock.bat AND in cwd=r"".
-4. Open lock.bat in a text editor and edit line #15 to add the absolute path of the location of HiddenFolder (C:\Users\xyz\Documents) within the quotes before \HiddenFolder\pm.py.
-You can also change the master password on line 10.
+4. You can open lock.bat in a text editor and change the master password on line 10.
 Default password is pw.
 5. Open pm.py in HiddenFolder in a text editor and edit line 6 to add the absolute path of the location of Hidden Folder(Documents) within the quotes before \HiddenFolder\pws.txt.
 6. Finally right click on lock.bat and the 2 files inside HiddenFolder and click on Properties to change their Attributes to Hidden.
 7. Run PasswordManager.py through command line.